-“A balance sheet is a financial statement that summarises a company’s assets, liabilities and shareholders’ equity at a specific point in time.
-These three balance sheet segments give investors an idea as to what the company owns and owes, as well as the amount invested by shareholders.”
+Balance sheet: This summarises your assets, liabilities and shareholders’ equity at a specific point in time.
+It what the company owns and owes, as well as the amount invested by shareholders.

-“A profit and loss statement (P&L) is a financial statement that summarises the revenues, costs and expenses incurred during a specific period of time, usually a fiscal quarter or year.
-These records provide information about a company’s ability – or lack thereof – to generate profit by increasing revenue, reducing costs, or both.”
+Profit & loss (P&L): This summarises the revenues, costs and expenses incurred during a specific period of time, usually a fiscal quarter or year.
+It shows your business’ ability to generate profit by increasing revenue, reducing costs, or both.

-Your cash flow statement “records the amount of cash and cash equivalents entering and leaving a company.
-The CFS allows investors to understand how a company’s operations are running, where its money is coming from, and how it is being spent.”
+Cash flow statement: This records the amount of cash and cash equivalents entering and leaving your business.
+It allows investors to understand how your operations are running, where money is coming from, and how it’s being spent.

 - Wet (drinks) sales gross profit